Find Affordable College Courses

 2,099 Yearly Graduations

 The most popular school in the United States for instructional media students seekinga master's degree is Western Governors University.
 Roughly 147,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,162 per year, while in-state graduate students, on average, pay $7,500 per year.
-During the 2020-2021 academic year, 2,099 people received their master's degree in instructional media from WGU.
-About 79% of this group were women, and 15% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,710 per year, while in-state graduate students, on average, pay $8,302 per year.
+During the most recent year for which we have data, 2,099 people received their master's degree in instructional media from WGU.
+Of these students, 80% were women and 19% were members of underrepresented racial-ethnic groups.
+Data shows that WGU graduates that hold this degree go on to make a median salary of $62,560.

 #2